Chocolate Peanut Butter Shake | Backpacking Meal

 Your Appetite is Gone – Why?

 While some may not consider backpacking to be a sport in the typical sense, backpackers are athletes without a doubt.
 Hiking and backpacking can be strenuous, total body activities, and when we perform long bouts of strenuous activity, our bodies release a hormone called cortisol.
 This hormone is released in response to physical or mental stress (HINT: hiking & backpacking), and one of the effects of cortisol on the body is the suppression of appetite.
-Hence, you might not be as hungry as you expect on the trail!
+Hence, you might not be as hungry as expected on the trail!

 Some Other Reasons Why:

 - Also, you have less time sitting still while in the backcountry.
-As mentioned earlier, you are always on the go trying to make the most of the daylight.
+As mentioned earlier, you are always on the go, trying to make the most of the daylight.
 This leaves less time to think about food and, perhaps, idly snack.
-That is why we suggest a backpacking meal replacement such as this chocolate, peanut butter shake.
-You can drink it while on-the-go and not lose any daylight!
+That is why we suggest a backpacking meal replacement such as this chocolate peanut butter shake.
+You can drink it while on the go and not lose any daylight!

-Already a fan of our chocolate peanut butter shake recipe?
 You might also want to try our Peanut Butter Protein Shake backpacking meal replacement recipe.

 Chocolate Peanut Butter Shake